 The W.M.
 Keck Observatory on the summit is a worthy visit too, if time permits.

 If you’re planning on staying anywhere on the Big Island, Oahu, Kauai, or Maui, there are so many wonderful places to choose from.
-For all of the best hotels, hostels, homestays, and overnight tours, check out the comprehensive list below.
+For the best hotels, check out the comprehensive list below.